-Designed to contribute to the inclusion of cultural perspectives in the psychology curriculum, Cross-Cultural Explorations provides students with hands-on experiences that facilitate the understanding and application of major concepts and principles in the study of culture and psychology.
-This is the perfect companion to students of cross-cultural, cultural, and multicultural psychology, as welll as indigenous psychology and psychological anthropology.
+Designed to contribute to the inclusion of cultural perspectives in the psychology curriculum, this wide-ranging book provides students with hands-on experiences that facilitate the understanding and application of major concepts and principles in the study of culture and psychology.

 To the Student